Updated February 2021

 2619 Evarts St. NE

-Meaning “The Place of Chocolate” in Mayan, this award winning chocolatier is located in the Tastelab food incubator.
-Visit (or browse local retailers) to try the rich bars using cocoa beans from Belize, Guatemala, and beyond, showcased in flavors like chili caramel, tropical passion fruit, and mango.
-You can also place orders online).
+Meaning “The Place of Chocolate” in Mayan, this award winning chocolatier is located in the District’s Langdon neighborhood.
+Visit their online store (or browse local retailers) to try the rich bars using cocoa beans from Belize, Guatemala, and beyond, showcased in flavors like coffee caramel, tropical passion fruit, and mango.

 965 7th St. SW; 4611 Sangamore Rd., Bethesda; 2987 District Ave., Fairfax

-Don’t be fooled by the name: this bakery boasts 22 varieties of chocolate.
+Don’t be fooled by the name: this bakery’s chocolate offerings are impressive, from homemade chocolate truffles to personalized chocolate plaques.
 Customers can enjoy flavors such as cinnamon, vanilla ganache, peanut-fennel, and key lime.
-The shop also boasts plenty of heart shaped pastries this time of year, including raspberry macrons for your sweetheart.
+The shop also boasts plenty of pastries, including a chocolate raspberry pavé for your Valentine’s Day sweetheart.

 The Chocolate House